-When you’re feeling tired, overworked, and generally harassed by life, nothing looks as tempting as an overwater hotel.
+When you’re feeling tired, overworked, and generally harassed by life, overwater hotels are a rather tempting thought aren’t they?
 They are the epitome of escapism, places to lust after on tiring days and long winter nights.

-Most people associate overwater bungalows with private island resorts like those you find in The Maldives.
+Most people associate private overwater hotels with those you find in The Maldives.
 While many Maldives beach resorts do offer fabulous stilted suites, plenty of other places in Asia can provide overwater experiences that are just as magical.

 With over 15 years’ experience in the travel industry, our experts at Experience Travel Group have been lucky enough to hunt out some of the very best overwater hotels in Asia – so we put our heads together to share a few of our favourites with you.
 If ever you need to step away from the everyday, this is where to come.

 Perhaps the most exclusive resort in The Maldives, Gili Lankanfushi is comprised of 45 overwater villas that are impeccably designed and immensely luxurious.
 The turquoise waters of the Indian ocean surround you everywhere you look – you’re even likely to see tropical fish swimming beneath you as you shower in the “natural” bathrooms!
 For a full description of the rooms, head to our website.
 It’s worth noting that the property is currently undergoing refurbishment, but will be opening again from December 2019 – but you can still book ahead to enjoy the hotel next year.